lorensen/VTKExamples/src/Cxx/Snippets.md

 ### Description
-Snippets are chuncks of code that can be cut (*snipped*) and pasted into examples.
-We want each example tobe stand-alone, so we do not keep the snippet code in a library.
+Snippets are chunks of code that can be cut (*snipped*) and pasted into examples.
+We want each example to be stand-alone, so we do not keep the snippet code in a library.

 ### Available snippets